-Petroglyphs carved into soft rock isn’t unknown in Death Valley, but the symbols here are quite unusual for the area.
-The first panel we encountered consisted almost entirely of female fertility figures; glyphs with enlarged wombs.
+Petroglyphs carved into soft rock aren’t unknown in Death Valley, but the symbols here are quite unusual for the area.
+The first panel we encountered consisted almost entirely of female fertility figures glyphs with enlarged wombs.
 Next, we came upon a panel of bighorn sheep with some large bird glyphs.
 The long rake-like wings and pecked chest of the birds make me think they were created to produce rain.
 They would be thunderbirds.

 This is quite a unique spot.
-I have not seen anything like them elsewhere in Death Valley, or even the rest of the Mojave desert.
+I have not seen anything like them elsewhere in Death Valley or even the rest of the Mojave desert.